qrtl/rbkk-custom/product_label_template/README.rst

 |badge1| |badge2|

-This module provides the function to maintain the label template for each product.
+This module provides the function to maintain the label template and parameters of individual QR printing for each product.
 The module does not provide the print action per se.
-The module is expected to be used as a dependency of the modules for label printing (e.g. mrp_production_product_label_print module).
+The module is expected to be used as a dependency of the modules for printing.
+(e.g.mrp_production_product_label_print module).

 **Table of contents**